gregrickaby/viewer-for-reddit/.github/PULL_REQUEST_TEMPLATE.md

+### Related Issue

-Closes #
+Fixes #

 ### Description

 What does your feature do?
-Give some context...
+Give some context.

 ### Screenshot